elixir-lang/elixir-lang.github.com/getting-started/mix-otp/docs-tests-and-with.markdown

 end
 ```

-The implementation is straightforward: we just dispatch to the `KV.Registry` server that we registered during the `:kv` application startup.
-Since our `:kv_server` depends on the `:kv` application, it is completely fine to depend on the servers/services it provides.
+Every function clause dispatches the appropriate command to the `KV.Registry` server that we registered during the `:kv` application startup.
+Since our `:kv_server` depends on the `:kv` application, it is completely fine to depend on the services it provides.

 Note that we have also defined a private function named `lookup/2` to help with the common functionality of looking up a bucket and returning its `pid` if it exists, `{:error, :not_found}` otherwise.